camicontr/TempPredictAPI/README.md

 ## Usage
 ### Running the API
-To run the app in the Docker container, run the following command:
+To run the API in the Docker container, run the following command:

 ```bash
 docker start container_API